Building a Beta World

 Final Disclaimer – I Make Ridiculous Mistakes

 I will have made mistakes in this book.
 I’ll have overlooked things.
 I’m building a spaceship and a planet – that’s not a one-person job.
-And sometimes it’s the stupidest stuff that can slip through the net.
+Sometimes it’s the silliest stuff that can slip through the net.
 In one of the very final proofing drafts, during a thunderstorm, I repeatedly had the crack of thunder come before the flash of lightning – because I apparently decided that sound actually travels faster than light.

 Whatever mistakes I have made in my final book, I’m glad to say I caught that one.